Clearing the Air

 Photo Credit: U.S. Environmental Protection Agency

-EPA has not updated the Hazardous Air Pollution standards since 2004.
+EPA has not updated the Hazardous Air Pollution standards for gas-fired combustion turbines since 2004.
 Currently, the standards do not require that turbines install protective controls.
-In addition, the emissions factors – values used to represent emissions based on associated activity – used to calculate hazardous air pollution allow for industry and EPA to underestimate emissions.
-EPA can update emissions factors to ensure emissions are more accurately calculated.
-EPA can also issue protective standards based on use of oxidation catalyst and dual-oxidation catalyst – controls that limit hazardous air pollution – and continuous emissions monitoring, or CEMS, to monitor emissions and ensure proper operation of controls.
+In addition, the emissions factors – values used to estimate hazardous air pollution based on associated activity – allow industry and EPA to underestimate emissions (PDF).
+EPA should update its emissions factors to ensure that emissions are more accurately calculated.
+EPA should also issue protective standards based on the use of oxidation catalysts and dual-oxidation catalysts – controls that limit hazardous air pollution – and require continuous emissions monitoring, or CEMS, to monitor emissions and ensure the proper operation of controls.

 Communities near power plants are more likely to have higher populations of people of color, and higher poverty rates

-The public health and environmental burden of air pollution often falls disproportionately on people of color and those with lower-incomes.
-Numerous studies show correlations between power plant locations or emissions and lower-income communities of color.
-The EPA identifies environmental justice (EJ) populations as the highest intersection of low-income populations, people of color, and a given environmental indicator, such as ozone level in the air.
-A larger share of EJ populations live near electric power plants, according to an analysis of Regional Greenhouse Gases Initiative data.
-Specifically, 42.6% of EJ communities in this study had between two and five power plants in their community, whereas only 28% of non-EJ communities had the same amount.
+Numerous studies show correlations between power plant locations or emissions and lower-income communities and communities of color.
+A larger share of people of color and people with low incomes live near power plants, according to an analysis of Regional Greenhouse Gas Initiative data.
+Specifically, 42.6% of communities with higher levels of people of color and low-income populations in this study had between two and five power plants sited in their community, whereas only 28% of other communities contained the same number of plants.

 The EPA identifies EJ populations as the highest intersection of low-income populations, people of color, and a given environmental indicator, such as ozone level in the air.

-Differences in people's health depending on their racial or ethnic group or socioeconomic status can be linked to environmental factors and increased exposure to environmental hazards.
-For this reason, areas with particularly high levels of pollution are sometimes called "sacrifice zones," referring to the low-income and racial and ethnic minority populations whose health gets sacrificed.
+Differences in people’s health depending on their racial or ethnic group or socioeconomic status can be linked to environmental factors, including increased exposure to environmental hazards.
+For this reason, areas with particularly high levels of pollution are sometimes called “sacrifice zones,” referring to the low-income and racial and ethnic minority populations whose health gets sacrificed.

-Figure 1 below illustrates where existing turbines are located and show clusters in regions with historically overburdened communities, including in the Houston-Galveston region in Texas, Long Beach-Bakersfield region in California, New York City, and southern Louisiana.
+Figure 1 below illustrates where existing power sector and industrial turbines are located and shows clusters in regions with historically overburdened communities, including in the Houston-Galveston region in Texas, Long Beach-Bakersfield region in California, New York City, and southern Louisiana.

 U.S. map of gas-fired combustion turbines.